Lesson video

 So it was three out of the 14, because there were 14 crayons originally in the box.

-Removing six pieces means there are 18 pieces left, and out of those 18 pieces, it's divided amongst three students.
+And out of those 18 pieces, it's divided amongst three students.

 So each student gets six pieces.

-Well done if you got this one right.
+Hope you got this one right.

-How should the pizza be cut, so everyone receives an equal piece?
-And what fraction does each person receive?
-Well, at the moment, the pizza's cut into four pieces, but we need to divide it amongst six people.
+How should the pizza be cut so everyone receives an equal piece?
+And what fraction does each person receive?"
+Well, at the moment the pizza's cut into four pieces, but we need to divide it amongst six people.

-Well done if you got that one right.
+Hope you got that one right.

 Great work, everybody.

-So let's move on to the second part of our lesson, where we'll be dividing any fraction by a whole number.
+So let's move on to the second part of our lesson where we'll be dividing any fraction by a whole number.

-So drawing pictures of brownies, cakes, and pizzas is a good pictorial way to represent the division of fractions by an integer, but it can take some time.
+So drawing pictures of brownies, cakes, and pizzas is good pictorial way to represent the division of fractions by an integer, but it can take some time.

 So let's move on to bar models to show it in a more quicker and efficient way.

-What I want you to do is have a think about what does 9/10 look like?
-Well, hopefully, you spotted it means that we have a whole bar, we split it into 10 equal parts, and then we highlight nine of those equal parts, thus giving us 9/10.
+Well, hopefully you spotted it means that we have our whole bar, we split it into 10 equal parts, and then we highlight nine of those equal parts, thus giving us nine tenths.

-Then, we're going to divide 9/10 by three.
+Then, we're going to divide nine tenths by 3.

-So I want you to have a look at the bar model, and see, well, when you divide 9/10 by three, what does that look like?
-If we're dividing 9/10 by three, we're creating three groups.
+Well, when you divide nine tenths by 3, what does that look like?
+If we're dividing nine tenths by 3, we're creating three groups.

-So therefore, 9/10 divided by three is simply 3/10.
+So therefore, nine tenths divided by 3 is simply three tenths.

 Next, let's do a check question.

-I'd like you to try the second one.
+I'll do the first question, I'd like you to try the second one.

 Same again, we'll still be using bar models.

-We're going to be working out 4/5 divided by two, so hopefully you can spot, I've got my bar model illustrating one, and then I have another bar illustrating the fifths.
+So hopefully you can spot I've got my bar model illustrating 1, and then I have another bar illustrating the fifths.

-So now, I've identified the two groups.
+So now I've identified the two groups.

-This means 4/5 divided by two is 2/5.
+This means four fifths divided by 2, is two fifths.

 Well done if you spotted this.